fcunnane/AtomicMemory/README.md

 These optional scripts are provided for users who wish to automate interactions, drive sequences, or reproduce the internal test flow.

-Example scripts may include:
+Example capabilities include:

 - Automated read sequences
 - Basis sweep testing
 - Collapse confirmation cycles
 - Bulk sampling into local logs

-These scripts do **not** depend on any bus interface included in this artifact.
+These scripts do **not** depend on any bus interface HDL included in this artifact.
 Users may adapt them for their own host interface, GPIO sequencer, or System Console workflows.